 4. Complete the Association for Clinical Pastoral Education's application for CPE.

-5. Once the interview is complete and you have been accepted at that site, confirm your acceptance in writing and complete the CPE (CE 546) Registration Form [PDF 16K] to our Contextual Education office.
+5. Once the interview is complete and you have been accepted at that site, bring your acceptance letter and your completed CPE Registration Form to our Contextual Education office.

 6. If CPE is for Candler credit, confirm your enrollment and registration with the Registrar.